-Olivia is a fellow at National Journal's Ballast Research.
-Prior to joining Ballast Research, she interned with the International Cooperation team at OUSD(AT&L), as well as at the National Association for Japan-America Societies’ AIU High School Diplomats program.
+Olivia Till is a Research Analyst at National Journal's Ballast Research.
+Prior to joining Ballast, she interned with the International Cooperation team at OUSD(AT&L), as well as at the National Association for Japan-America Societies’ AIG High School Diplomats program.
 Olivia graduated in May 2017 from the University of Notre Dame with an honors BA in Political Science.
 She is a native of Fredericksburg, Virginia.

 In his spare time, Nathan organizes community educational events for the python programming language, contributes to open-source data science projects and is on a continual quest for the best baguette in DC.

 Sana Javed is a Developer at National Journal, where she focuses on building online experiences and digital platforms.
 Prior to National Journal, Sana was a Software Developer at the New America Foundation where she built a custom, open-source content management system.
 Sana graduated from the University of Maryland with a B.A. in Spanish Language and Literature and a B.A. in Government and Politics.

 Gyeongbae is a Developer at National Journal.
 He majored in Computer Science at American University and graduated May of 2017.